daveberning/daveberning.io/_posts/2017-12-29-creating-alias-for-package-imports-in-react.md

     export default SomeComponent;

 As you can see, the relative paths are ugly.
-But their also fragile.
+But they're also fragile.
 What if you update your directory structure?
-Physically moving a component up a level with all it's dependencies will break and ka-boom.
+Physically moving a component up a level with all it's dependencies, will break and ka-boom.
 Failed to compile...

 ## Importing Packages With An Alias

 Let's look at packages with an alias.
-This is the end goal that we are going to reach.
+This is the end goal.

     import React, { Component } from 'react';
     import AnotherComponent from '@/components/anotherComponent/AnotherComponent';